Please contact me at: Blake@BlakeWard.com

 1986 – 1998 - The Figure - Known for his traditional figurative, academic style; Ward’s sculpture explores the notions of idealised beauty.

-1998 – 2012 - The Fragments - In the Fragments Collection the artist deliberately “de-sculpts” the figure, alluding to the destructive nature of our civilisation.
+1998 – 2012 - The Fragments Collection - In this body of sculpture the artist deliberately “de-sculpts” the figure, alluding to the destructive nature of our civilisation.
 This “activist art”, inspired by survivors of military conflict, continues to contribute funds to the education and the clearing of minefields in Vietnam, Kosovo, Cambodia, Afghanistan, and Angola through the sale of the Fragments.
 This is done in association with No More Landmines, Adopt-A-Minefield of the United Nations, and more recently The Landmine Relief Fund in the United States and Cambodian Self Help Demining CSHD.

 With the Fragments Collection Ward first changed his relationship to the human form.
 The canons of classical realism were altered and the figure left incomplete, developing what he called the "Partial Figure", and giving beauty another voice that speaks as much through that which is missing as in that which remains.